JeanMusenga/ArchISMiner/README.md

+# Replication for the Paper: *Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities*

-This is the Replication Package for the Paper:  **_“Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities”_**
+This is the Replication Package for the Paper:  “Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities.
+This repository contains an introduction to the ArchISMiner framework, source code for the implementations of each component, the dataset, and ArchISMiner.

 This repository provides:
 - The implementation of our proposed framework (**ArchISPE**)